oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

   Scroll to the top of the Settings dialog and click **back arrow** to return to the Layers list.

-15. Drag and drop the **BOSTON_BLDGS_POLY_2D** dataset onto the map.
-Then move the PARCELS layer to the bottom of the layers list so that other layers such as the flood model render on top.
+15. Drag and drop the **BOSTON\_BLDGS\_POLY\_2D** dataset onto the map.
+Then move the BOSTON\_BLDGS\_POLY_2D layer to the bottom of the layers list so that other layers such as the flood model render on top.
 To move the layer in the layers list, click-hold-drag the layer.

    ![Drag another dataset as layer onto the map](images/vis-27.png)